Bool76/bools-wiki/docs/c-sharp/model-view-controller/mvc-example/README.md

 `using TurorialViewModels.ViewModels` == So you have access to the data in the AnimalZooViewData.cs

+`namespace TutorialViewModels.Controllers` == Creates a relationship with this file and the other files with the namespace `TutorialViewModels.Controllers`

-`public class HomeController : Controller` == Custom controller created with the name `HomeController` inheriting from the base class `Controller`
+`public class HomeController : Controller` == Custom controller created with the name `HomeController` inheriting methods from the base class `Controller`

 `private List<Animal> animals = new List<Animal>();` == You need to inject data from the ViewModel into the Controller

 `public IActionResult Index() {}` ==
-* This is called the "controller endpoint" which means where it's pointing to
+* `IActionResult` Enables what's called the "controller endpoint" which controls where the _Controller_ will point to
-* The endpoint is pointing directly to a View file
-* `Index` indicates the name of the View file (This Controller will look for the `index` file)
+* `Index()` == Indicates what _View_ file the _Controller_ is to work with (it needs to work with a _View_ file because the purpose of the  _Controller_ is to point to some sort of display file)
+* `Index` == The keyword that's used when you want to work with the _View_ file that has the same name as the _Controller_.
+The _Controller_ name corresponds to the _View_ dir that has the same name as the _Controller_
+(e.g. The SegmentedControlsController looks for a SegmentedControls dir in the View dir.
+Then looks for an Index file in the SegmentedControls dir)
-* Inside this statement you're returning the data that can be used by the View file.
+* [wrong - alter this] Inside this statement you're returning the data that can be used by the View file.
-* Since this data is coming from the ViewModel, what you're returning must reflect how it looks in the ViewModel
+* [somewhat wrong - alter this] Since this data is coming from the ViewModel, what you're returning must reflect how it looks in the ViewModel

 `AnimalZooViewData vm` == I don't know what this is doing.
 We're going to be referencing `vm` as the name of the ViewModel object.
 But that entire string is using `AnimalZooViewData` twice.
 Why?

 `AnimalZooViewData vm = new AnimalZooViewData()` == Creating a new instance of AnimalZooViewData

-`return View(vm)` == tbd
+`return View(vm)` == Indicates what the endpoint is.
+This will point to the _View_ file for the View directory that has the same name as the _Controller_ (Because it's using the `Index()`) There are other options for `return` but don't know them right now.

 **ActionResult**